The Stratus and Nebula clusters have access to several file systems. These file systems serve different purposes and are described below.

 +0000 indicates that the time is in UTC.

 Below is an example on how the user sm_abcde would restore the state of the file foo.c from their home directory to how it was 4 days ago.
 In this example, 2017-06-10 was 4 days ago.

 $ date 2017-06-14 08:02 UTC $ cp /home/.snapshots/2017-06-10T0800+0000/sm_abcde/foo.c /home/sm_abcde/

 Files created and deleted in the time between when two snapshots were taken cannot be restored.
 Files that were deleted too long ago – before the currently oldest snapshot was taken – cannot be restored from snapshots.
-The oldest snapshot is usually one week old, except on the prod1 and prod2 file systems, where it usually is one day old.
+The oldest snapshot is usually 7 days old, except for the /nobackup/forsk file system where the oldest snapshot is usually 4 days old.